mackenziekbrooks/dci271-s20-newdarkage/schedule/index.md

 * Slack: Share your progress so far with your classmates.
 We'll do some gentle and encouraging peer review.

 ## Friday, May 22

+Participate
+{: .label .label-yellow }
+* I'd love your feedback on how this course went via our[course evaluation](https://forms.gle/25pFxgX6WfLHRbz9A).
+* Slack: final thoughts on chapter 10 and your Unessays
+* Zoom: Unessay presentations at 1pm.
+If you can't attend, please share your Unessay in Slack.

 Due
 {: .label .label-red }